anonymous-survey-none/slr_code_comprehension/README.md

 Code comprehension is a fundamental research field in software development, especially in the current context where Large Language Models (LLMs) are transforming programming practices by automatically generating code.

 Through a systematic literature review, this work addresses four central questions: (1) What are the most effective strategies for teaching code comprehension?
 (2) What methods are used to assess this skill?
 (3) What tools support this process?
 (4) What challenges do students face?
-The used methodology used integrates an AI-powered tool to analyze more than 18,000 articles, resulting in a selection of 47 relevant studies.
+The methodology used integrates an AI-powered tool to analyze more than 18,000 articles, resulting in a selection of 47 relevant studies.

 The reviewed studies highlight the importance of adopting teaching strategies that help students build solid mental models before they begin writing code.
 Tools that incorporate such instructional strategies are essential to personalize learning and overcome the challenges faced by novice programmers.
 Evaluation methods are also evolving, moving beyond traditional assessments to include interactive and formative approaches.